telerik/maui-docs/controls/scheduler/built-in-dialogs.md

 * `EditAppointmentWithDialog(Occurrence occurrence)`&mdash;Opens a dialog for editing an exsisting appointment.
 * `DeleteAppointmentWithDialog(Occurrence occurrence)`&mdash;Opens a dialog for deleting an existing appointment.

-Here is a quick example on how the methods for managing dialogs can be used:
+The following example demonstrates how to use the methods for managing the built-in dialogs:

 **1.** Create a sample view with a `RadScheduler` instance and a few buttons: